 I kid you not.
 The conference was opened by the actual President of Iceland:

 Can you imagine David Cameron doing that at any Internet Marketing events in the UK?
 I doubt it is very likely!

-He had some really interesting things to say, tying in to the conference theme of “You Are Not In Control”.
+He had some really interesting things to say, tying into the conference theme of "You Are Not In Control".

-The President talked about established Western political structures being revolutionised by Information Technology and Social Media, with an example given with regards to the banking crisis issues, which ended up with 25% of the Icelandic population signing a petition to force a referendum.
+The President talked about established Western political structures being revolutionised by Information Technology and Social Media, with an example given in regards to the banking crisis issues, which ended up with 25% of the Icelandic population signing a petition to force a referendum.

 One of his final points was absolutely spot on as well - what we've seen so far is just the beginning - no one knows what the landscape will be like 10 years from now.

 Is the Internet as democratic as we'd hoped?

 Is it the great connective force that we think it is?